1946–47 Port Vale F.C. season: Third Division South

 Results soon turned around, and Hodgson's coaching and planning were credited with the success.
-However many games were put on hold until May, due to the exceptionally disruptive winter weather.
-Hodgson also helped to set up a youth program, arranging visits to schools, trials, and the running of two junior sides.
-In March 1947 he signed centre-half Eric Eastwood from Manchester City for a four figure fee.
-Experimenting with the first eleven, from 10 March to 19 April the team went on a run of one victory in eight games.
-Promotion hopeless and re-election unlikely, the experiments proceeded into the postponed games in May, when three consecutive away 1–0 defeats were followed by high-scoring victories at home to Crystal Palace and Southend United.
+A 4–1 victory over Mansfield Town on 18 January was the club's tenth game unbeaten in all competitions.
+However, many games were put on hold until May due to the exceptionally disruptive winter weather.
+Hodgson also helped set up a youth program, arranging visits to schools, trials, and running two junior sides.
+In March, he signed centre-half Eric Eastwood from Manchester City for a four-figure fee.
+Experimenting with the first eleven, from 10 March to 19 April the team went on a run of one victory in eight games and conceded 11 goals in the first three games of April.
+Promotion hopeless and re-election unlikely, the experiments proceeded into the postponed games in May, when high-scoring victories at home followed three consecutive away 1–0 defeats to Crystal Palace and Southend United.
 Also the experienced Jack Smith was brought in from Manchester United.

 They finished in tenth place with 43 points from 42 games.
-Top scorer Morris Jones hit a very respectable tally of 26 goals, with double figure hauls from Bill Pointon and Alf Bellis.
+Top scorer Morris Jones hit a very respectable tally of 26 goals, with double-figure hauls from Bill Pointon and Alf Bellis.

 Finances

-On the financial side, a profit of £4,133 was recorded, then a club-record.
+On the financial side, a profit of £4,133 was recorded, a club record.
 League football had brought £20,872 in gross gate receipts, with the wage bill at £8,927.
-Twenty-one players were retained, and Harry Griffiths retirement was the only departure of note.
+Twenty-one players were retained, and Harry Griffiths's retirement was the only departure of note.

-Cup competitions
+FA Cup

-In the FA Cup, Vale beat amateur side Finchley, league rivals Watford, and Second Division Millwall to reach the Fourth Round.
-There they came unstuck with a 2–0 defeat at Ewood Park to Second Division Blackburn Rovers in front of 32,900 spectators.
+In the FA Cup, Vale beat amateur side Finchley by five goals to nil.
+They overcame league rivals Watford 2–1 in a "stern duel" after a replay.
+Hodgson organised a retreat to the old Royal Brine Baths in Stafford preparation for the third round tie with Second Division Millwall and was rewarded with a "grand display" as Vale ran out convincing 3–0 winners.
+They came unstuck in the fourth round with a 2–0 defeat at Ewood Park to First Division club Blackburn Rovers in front of 32,900 spectators.